 Please read instructions before completing this application.
 No Farm Labor Contractor (FLC) or Farm Labor Contractor Employee (FLCE) Certificate of Registration may be issued unless a completed form has been received (29 U.S.C.
-1801 et. seq.)
+1801 et. seq.).

-Application for Certificate of Registration for: (Check only one block.)
-FLC 4.
-Give Address to Which Notices and Documents Should Be Sent (Address may include a P.O.
-Box): Street: City: State: ZIP Code: 2.
-Name to Appear on Certificate: (Please Type or Print) Name (Last) (First) (Middle) Permanent Place of Residence (Address May Not Be a P.O.
-Box): Street: City: State: ZIP Code: Telephone Number: Last Six (6) Digits of Social Security Number: (5.
-Driving Authorization: Will You Drive a Vehicle to Transport Workers?
-(To be completed by an "Individual" applicant) No Yes If "Yes," Read Instructions and Complete the Following: Driver's License No.: (Attach copy of license to application) State: Date Issued: Expiration Date: Class: Endorsements: Restrictions: A valid Doctor's Certificate must be submitted every three years.
-Doctor's Certificate Expiration Date: Is Doctor's Certificate attached?
-Yes No Will Drive Workers for Self Other If "Other," specify the name and FLC Registration Number: 3.
-Height ft in.
-Color of Eyes: 6.
+Application for certificate of registration for: (Check only one) FLC 5.
+Driving authorization: (To be completed by an "individual" applicant) Will you drive a vehicle to transport workers?
+Yes No If "yes", read instructions and complete the following: Driver's license no.: (Attach copy of license to application) State: Expiration date: Class: Case Completed by an "individual" No If "Jobate Individual" State: Class: Class: Class: Class: Completed by an "individual" Analysis application State: Class: Class: Class: Completed by an "individual" Analysis application Class: Class: 2.
+Name to appear on certificate (Please Type or Print) e (Last) (First) (Middle) Permanent place of residence (Address May Not Be a P.O.Box): Street: City: State: Zip Code: Country: If mailing address is different, please complete the following (Address May Be a P.O.Box): Street: City: State: Zip Code: Country: Endorsements: Restrictions: A valid doctor's certificate must be submitted every three years.
+Doctor's certificate expiration date: Is doctor's certificate attached?
+Yes No Will drive workers for: Self Other If "Other," specify the name and FLC registration number: Primary Telephone Number: Alternate telephone: Social Security Number: 3.
+Sex: Male Female Height: Ibs.
+Eye color: Hair color: Hair color: United States citizen: Yes No If naturalized citizen, provide date: If visa holder, provide visa no. or temporary worker visa no.: Visa expiration date (If applicable): 6.
 Have you been convicted within the past 5 years, under State or Federal law, of any of the following crimes?
 A. Any crime relating to gambling, or to the sale, distribution, or possession of alcoholic beverages, in connection with or incident to any farm labor contracting activities.
 Yes No B. Any felony involving robbery, bribery, extortion, embezzlement, grand larceny, burglary, arson, violation of narcotics laws, murder, rape, assault with intent to kill, assault which inflicts grievous bodily injury, prostitution, peonage, or smuggling or harboring individuals who have entered the United States illegally.
-Yes No (If "Yes," to a CONVICTION of any of the above, attach a copy of the final judgement in the case to your application.
-If you do not possess a copy of the final judgement, attach an additional sheet listing the crime, date, place of conviction, and the court of jurisdiction.)
+Yes No (If "Yes," to a CONVICTION of any of the above, attach a copy of the final judgment in the case to your application.
+If you do not possess a copy of the final judgment, attach an additional sheet listing the crime, date, place of conviction, and the court of jurisdiction.)